x-cmd/official-doc/docs/guide/advise.md

 `x advise` command line completion management tool, in interactive `Shell` such as `Zsh` and `Bash`allows the user to use the `Tab ↹` key to fill in the rest of a command or give a prompt when using a command.

 - **Completion management**：Provides one-stop command completion management, eliminating configuration difficulties
-- **According to the need to load**：Load the completion of corresponding commands as required.
+- **Load on demand**：Load the completion of corresponding commands as required.

 ## Subcommand

 ls
-:  Displays a list of all loadable completion commands
+:  Show all available advise json obj

 load \<command name\>
 :  Load the completion of the corresponding command module

 rm \<command name\>
-:  Cancel loading the completion of the corresponding command module
+:  Remove one obj, if no obj is given, remove all obj.

 update
 :  Update the completion list of all commands